Crucius96/Becode_Cybersecurity/Powershell_Challenge/README.md

 Under the Wire challenge [(link here)](https://underthewire.tech/century) tests your skills of powershell commands, hereunder you can find all the passwords in order to get to all the levels of the game.

-Want them? ask me the Public key to decrypt the message.
+Want them? ask me the Private key to decrypt the message.

 -----BEGIN PGP MESSAGE-----